zdavidmm/FantasySite/README.md

    Visit `http://localhost:5000` to view the React interface.
 The app fetches the assignment and scoreboard data from `/api/data`.
-Participants are sorted by progress and the table now shows a column for each run total from 0 to 13 with a check mark when a team has achieved that number of runs.
+Participants are sorted by progress and the table now shows a column for each run total from 0 to 13 with a check mark.
+Under each check mark is the date of the qualifying game linked to the official MLB gamelog.

 The ultimate goal is for a team to record every run total from 0 through 13.
 The sample rules in the project description award prizes for milestones such as